GenericMappingTools/gmt/doc/rst/source/grdmix.rst

 -----------

 **grdmix** will perform various operations involving images and grids.
-We either use a *weights* grid, image, or constant to add a new transparency layer to the image given as *raster1*, or we will blend the two *raster1* and *raster2* (grids or images) using the *weights* for *raster1* and the complementary *1 - weights* for *raster2* and save to *outfile*.
+We either use a *weights* grid, image, or constant to add a new alpha (transparency) layer to the image given as *raster1*, or we will blend the two *raster1* and *raster2* (grids or images) using the *weights* for *raster1* and the complementary *1 - weights* for *raster2* and save to *outfile*.
 Alternatively, we will deconstruct an image into its component